Skip to content

 :Hide()

 Hides the spotlight with a fade-out animation and deactivates all tracking.
+Stops pulse, unlocks any ScrollingFrames, detaches the world Highlight, and hides the off-screen arrow.

 Returns: self (chainable)